mahoney1/docs/animaltracking-tutorial.md

 `yarn install`

 ### Step 2.
-Start the React Dashboard app

-1. Start the React dashboard app - change directory one level, to the `example` directory:

-`yarn start`

-2. You should get a browser launched with the Dashboard app active (when writing this tutorial, it launched Firefox on Ubuntu)

-### Step 3.
 In a VS Code terminal window, start the Contract Event Listener

 1. Still in VS Code, click on the `Terminal` tab at the bottom - press ENTER if prompted to `hit any key to close`.
 You should now have a command prompt - change directory to the animaltracking `client/lib` directory (from the `contract` subdirectory) and add execute permissions to some listener scripts as shown: